Skip to content

 /gsd forensics

 Unlike /gsd doctor which checks structural integrity, forensics focuses on behavioral anomalies: did a unit run too many times?
 Did costs spike unexpectedly?
 Did something time out?
+Did the auto-mode loop thrash?
 Did a completed unit leave missing artifacts?

 Forensics cannot run while auto-mode is active — it needs to inspect the state without interference.